Dr Nick Thompson

 Education Officer

-Emma is a Registered Dietitian, Senior Lecturer and Programme Lead for the BSc (Hons) Nutrition and Dietetic programme at the University of Winchester.
+Emma is a Registered Dietitian and Assistant Professor in Clinical Nutrition at the University of Nottingham.
 She is also a visiting Teaching Fellow with the Faculty of Medicine, University of Southampton.
 Emma is also member of BAPEN’s Malnutrition Action Group (MAG) committee.

-Emma has a specialist interests in disease related malnutrition and public health.
-She completed PhD and postdoctoral studies exploring the identification and treatment of disease related malnutrition in older people.
-She worked with the Wessex Academic Health Science Network as their Lead Quality Improvement Dietitian for 5 years, where she contributed to the design, implementation and evaluation of malnutrition projects in the Wessex region.
+Emma has specialist interests in disease related malnutrition and public health.
+She completed PhD and postdoctoral research exploring the identification and treatment of disease related malnutrition in older people.
+Emma has contributed to the design, implementation and evaluation of a range of malnutrition projects in the UK.

-Emma has extensive experience of teaching and research supervision at Undergraduate and Postgraduate levels for nutrition, dietetic, public health and medical students.
+Emma has extensive experience of teaching, curriculum development and research supervision at Undergraduate and Postgraduate levels for nutrition, dietetic, public health and medical students.